San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Minnesota has gone over the point total in 50% of its opportunities this year (five times over 10 games with a set point total).

-- The Vikings have six giveaways this season, while the 49ers have nine takeaways.
+- This year the Vikings have six turnovers, three fewer than the 49ers have takeaways (9).

 Home and road insights

-- At home this season, San Francisco has one win against the spread and is 1-4 overall.
+- San Francisco has one win against the spread, and is 1-4 overall, at home this year.

-- In three of five games at home this year, San Francisco has hit the over.
+- In five home games this season, San Francisco has hit the over three times.

-- This season away from home, Minnesota is 4-1 against the spread and 2-3 overall.
+- Away from home, Minnesota is 2-3 overall and 4-1 against the spread.

-- In five road games this year, Minnesota has hit the over four times.
+- Minnesota has gone over the total in four of five road games this season.

 Powered by Data Skrive.